 Once you find your perfect listening point in the environment, you’ll find an incomparable sensation of immersion and balance in the sound.
-At this position, everything seams clearer and the depth of layered sonic elements gets revealed.
+At this position, everything seems clearer and the depth of layered sonic elements gets revealed.

 The impact of the sweet spot on the listener also depends greatly on the production choices for particular sounds.
 A mono sound, for example, will make the sweet spot almost irrelevant.
 On the contrary, some recordings are widely dependent on calibrated listening position.
 As such, the experience of listening to binaural ambiances will inherit from a good listening position.

-This implies embedding good practices for engineers, listeners and manufacturers in order to get the most interesting and authentic experience on the end-user.
+This implies embedding good practices for engineers, listeners, and manufacturers in order to get the most interesting and authentic experience on the end-user.